cranndarach/git-tutorial/04-working-with-remotes.md

 ### Add a remote

-* Initialize a repo on the remote (e.g., GitHub or Bitbucket)
-* `git remote add origin git@github.com:example/example-repo.git`
+* Initialize a repo on the remote (e.g., GitHub) `git remote add origin git@github.com:example/example-repo.git`

 ### Make your first commits and pushes